RM2004/Engage22_Data_Analysis/README.md

 * **Frequenty Asked Quetions**

-This section try to answer some frequently asked questions by doing proper analysis about it The questions are as follows:-
+This section try to answer some frequently asked questions by doing proper analysis about it.

+The questions are as follows:-

 Which Fuel Type is used in most of the Automobiles?

 Show the range of Ex-Showroom Price

 Number of Doors in most of the Automobiles

 Which Car Body Type is most popular?

-Relation between Company and Car Ex-Showroom Price What is the Basic Warranty applied to Automobiles?
+Relation between Company and Car Ex-Showroom Price

+What is the Basic Warranty applied to Automobiles?

-Correlation between the different features of Automobile Pie Chart on the car production by different Companies
+Correlation between the different features of Automobile

+Pie Chart on the car production by different Companies

 ### Techstack